QuantEcon/qe_libraries_article/paper.md

 # Capabilities

-This section gives a basic introduction of `quantecon` and it's usage.
+This section gives a basic introduction of `quantecon` and its usage.
 The `quantecon` python library consists of the following major modules:

 - Game Theory (`game_theory`)